NATIONAL STEM HONOR SOCIETY™

 - Chapter Members: students who have achieved and maintain the requirements for membership in Article 5

 - Provisional Members: students who have not yet achieved the minimum requirements for membership in Article 5 or who were once Chapter members and no longer meet the requirements for membership.
 Provisional members will have all of the rights and obligations of regular members except that they shall not be elected as an officer of the Chapter.

-Section 2: Members shall be selected for membership by the Chapter Advisor who certifies that each student deemed a Chapter member meets the minimum requirements in Article 5 subject to the exception provided in Article 7, MEMBERSHIP ELIGIBILITY.
+Section 2.
+Members shall be selected for membership by the Chapter Advisor who certifies that each student deemed a Chapter member meets the minimum requirements in Article 5 subject to the exception provided in Article 7, MEMBERSHIP ELIGIBILITY.

 Section 3.
 All new Members shall be inducted at an induction ceremony held during the academic year.
 The substance of such a ceremony shall be determined by the [Chapter Advisor/Members of the Chapter].